MercuryTechnologies/hlint-plugin/README.md

 - You don't have to parse the module twice

+In order to build this plugin, you will need to:

+- build the `hlint` package with the `-f-ghc-lib` cabal configure option
+- build the `ghc-lib-parser-ex` package with the `-fno-ghc-lib` cabal configure option

 To use this plugin, add this package as a build dependency and then enable the following GHC options (typically in the `ghc-options:` field of your `.cabal` file):